scaljeri/agario/README.md

         }, 500);
     })(window);

-NOTE: It is important that you run this code as soon as possible.
+NOTE: You have to run this code as soon as possible when the intro-spinner is gone.
 Wait until you see the message that it is ready before you begin!

-If you see a cell with the name `TeAm XtreMe` it most likely will be me!
+IMPORTANT: If you see a cell with the name `TeAm XtreMe` it most likely will be me - please don't eat me!!!